deepasavita/git-learning/readme.md

-# Learned about Git and Github from Hitesh Choudary Sir
+# Learned about Git and Github.

 ## Install